 The square also houses the building of the former Central Committee of the Romanian Communist Party (from where Nicolae Ceaușescu and his wife fled by helicopter on December 22, 1989, at the beginning of the Revolution).

 Ceauşescu's famous last speech was held at the balcony of the former Central Committee of the Communist Party building, on 21 December 1989.
 The building is a distinctive example of rationalist architecture from the late 1930s, with much to tell about the Cold War period.

 In 1990, the building became the seat of the Senate and since 2006 it houses the Romanian Ministry of Internal Affairs.

 The building of the Union of Romanian Architects became one of Bucharest’s top tourist attractions because of its architectural value.
 It is now an iconic architectural gem in Revolution Square.

-Built by Grigore Paucescu at the end of the 19th century, it was home to the Austrian embassy before WWI.
-In December 1989, the building was almost entirely burned down and destroyed as it was suspected to shelter terrorists.
-After December 1989, the house was split into two: half of it became the headquarters for the Romanian Academy, while the second half belonged to the Union of Romanian Architects.
+Built by Grigore Paucescu at the end of the 19th century, it was home to the Austrian embassy before World War I. In December 1989, the building was almost entirely burned down and destroyed as it was suspected to shelter terrorists.
+After December 1989, the house was split in two: half of it became the headquarters for the Romanian Academy, while the second half belonged to the Union of Romanian Architects.
 Built-in the French Renaissance architectural style, the landmark retains from the former imposing building two facades that succeed to appeal to passers-by on the look of architectural gems.